marcfreiheit/generic-functions-squeak/README.md

 # Generic Messages (Squeak/Smalltalk) ![Build Status](https://travis-ci.org/marcfreiheit/generic-functions-squeak.svg?branch=master) [![Coverage Status](https://coveralls.io/repos/github/marcfreiheit/generic-functions-squeak/badge.svg?branch=master)](https://coveralls.io/github/marcfreiheit/generic-functions-squeak?branch=master)
 Generic Messages are an implementation of Generic Functions known from [CLOS](https://en.wikipedia.org/wiki/Common_Lisp_Object_System).
 They add support to dispatch a method on multiple parameters instead of a dispatch based on the receiver.
+They were implemented during the seminar _Programming Languages - Implementation and Design_ at the chair @hpi-swa-teaching at the HPI, Potsdam, Germany.

+## Prerequisites
+Make sure that you have [Metacello](https://github.com/dalehenrich/metacello-work) installed.
+## Setup
+1. Clone this repo.
+1. Open your Monticello Browser inside your Squeak
+1. Add a _filetree_ repository to your package and select path: {repo_home}/packages
+1. Load both _GenericFunctions-Core_ and _GenericFunctions-Tools_ (Other packages aren't importing for running Generic Messages.
+They contain tests or courcs related stuff like a Gamada grammar)
+1. You're ready to go!

 ## Getting Started
+### Hello Generic Message
 ### Tooling
+Generic Messages ship with their own
 ### When to use Generic Messages

+## Scope
+### What you can do
+The following actions can be performed without taking the system into a non-consistent state:
+* You can add MultiMethods by annotating them with `<MultiMethod>` pragma
+* You can change existing MultiMethods
+* You can specify parameters by providing a class symbol
+* You can delete MultiMethods.
+* You can delete classes with MultiMethods
+* You can use your Squeak like before.
+My code does not make any changes to existing code.
+### What you can't do
+The following actions can't be performed, because they are not implemented or take the system into a non-consistent state:
+* You can't file out classes with MultiMethods.
+* You can't use Generic Messages inside the default system browser.
+Please refer to the tooling section.
+* You can't change instance variables of a class already containing MultiMethods.
+Recompiling logic is currently missing.
+* MethodCombinations and Ranking during dispatch isn't implemented yet.
+Therefore, dispatch fails if multiple methods are applicable.

 ## Implementation
 ### How does the dispatch works?
 ![Dispatch](https://github.com/marcfreiheit/generic-functions-squeak/blob/master/resources/img/Generic%20Messages%20-%20Dispatch.png)
+### Testing
+Unfortunately, you can't rely on my testbed anymore.
+Due to side effects and a bad performing VM I stopped programming regarding the TDD paradigm.
+Some tests should work.
+On the other hand, some tests cause side effects because they to clean the method dicts and global Generic Message dict.
+If you want to be safe, skip importing _GenericFunctions-Tests-*_

 ## Resources
 * Foote B., Johnson R.E., Noble J. (2005) Efficient Multimethods in a Single Dispatch Language.
 In: Black A.P. (eds) ECOOP 2005 - Object-Oriented Programming.
 ECOOP 2005.
 Lecture Notes in Computer Science, vol 3586.
 Springer, Berlin, Heidelberg